-At the same time, these results must be available quickly as consumers want fast answers because of their short attention span.
+At the same time, these results must be available quickly, as consumers want fast answers because of their short attention spans.
 As a result, Google realises that direct answers are the need of the hour.

 Thankfully, the featured snippets provide instant yet accurate query resolution since people don’t want to read huge chunks of content.

 As we move closer to voice search optimisation and suitable SEO strategies, it’s time to look at the most relevant keywords for voice searches.

 1. Filler Words

 Even though you can omit filler words while typing a question on Google, they are a must when using voice search.
 Terms or phrases like “I”, “the”, “on”, “of”, “for”, etc., make the questions more human, conversational and accessible for the search engine to understand.

 2. Question Keywords

 The primary purpose of question keywords is to clarify the Google Search engine.
 By using words such as “how”, “what”, “when”, “where”, and “why”, you can target the specific search query, thereby increasing the chances of delivering accurate results.

 As mentioned earlier, long-tail keywords often make a difference in a voice search.
 These words help complete the question and are crucial for optimising your SEO strategy.

 You already know about the most important keyword types for voice search, so it would help to include them in your keyword strategy for the best results.
 Specific tools are handy for keyword research, enabling your website to rank higher.